OpenCyphal/public_regulated_data_types/reg/udral/README.md

 ### Port name prefixes

-In UAVCAN, the name of a port (i.e., subject or RPC-service) defines the names of related registers as described in the documentation for the standard RPC-service `uavcan.register.Access`.
+In Cyphal, the name of a port (i.e., subject or RPC-service) defines the names of related registers as described in the documentation for the standard RPC-service `uavcan.register.Access`.
 For instance, a node that publishes to the subject named `measurement` would have registers named `uavcan.pub.measurement.id` and `uavcan.pub.measurement.type` (among others).

-> N.B.: Contrary to other protocols, in UAVCAN, the name of a port is a node-local property that does not affect network exchanges over that port.
+> N.B.: Contrary to other protocols, in Cyphal, the name of a port is a node-local property that does not affect network exchanges over that port.
   This means that nodes can publish/subscribe to a port even if they name it differently as long as they are configured to use the same numerical port-ID.
-  The details are given in the UAVCAN Specification.
+  The details are given in the Cyphal Specification.

 Network service specifications given here under the `service` namespace provide the recommended names for every defined port.